 Strength Training for Football Players

 The benefit of strength and strength training for footballers is well supported by research.
 For example, De Proft and colleagues had one group of Belgian professionals perform extra weight training during the season.
-Compared to a control group of colleagues who did no extra training, the players improved their kicking power and leg strength.
+Compared to a control group of colleagues who did no additional training, the players improved their kicking power and leg strength.
 Reilly (1990) showed that the stronger players outlasted the weaker players in terms of a regular place in the team, and had reduced injury risks.
-He recommends that leg strength in particular is developed, especially in the quadriceps and hamstrings, to help stabilise the knee joint, which is the most frequently injured joint in football.
-Apor (1998), a Hungarian researcher who has been involved in long-term studies of Hungarian professionals, agrees, saying that knee-extension torque has been associated with success in the game and that strong hamstring muscles in relation to quadriceps are crucial to knee injury prevention.
-Another common football injury is hernia, for which the best protection is developing strong abdominal muscles.
+He recommends that leg strength, in particular, is developed, especially in the quadriceps and hamstrings, to help stabilise the knee joint, which is the most frequently injured joint in football.
+Apor (1998), a Hungarian researcher who has been involved in long-term studies of Hungarian professionals, agrees, saying that knee-extension torque has been associated with success in the game and that strong hamstring muscles with quadriceps are crucial to knee injury prevention.
+Another common football injury is a hernia, for which the best protection is developing strong abdominal muscles.